 Francesco Rinaldi Hearty Tomato & Basil

 Fun fact: the founder of Francesco Rinaldi got his background by working for Ragu in his younger days.
 And despite his now home-team advantage, he couldn't live up to the well-known brand's reputation.
 In this case, the hearty sauce is a real heart-breaker!
 Just one serving holds more sodium than a large order of McDonald's fries…

 Ragu Roasted Garlic Parmesan

-Ragu tried to fool you by printing their nutrition facts for a serving of 1/4 of a cup.
-So at first glance, you think you're only consuming under 100 calories, but keep in mind this serving size is just for a quarter cup, which is standard for Alfredo sauces.
+At first glance, you think you're only consuming under 100 calories, but keep in mind this serving size is just for a quarter cup, which is standard for Alfredo sauces.
 But we all know how easy it is to end up pouring out more than that!
-Double up on your serving size and you'll be taking in nearly 200 calories—that's a mini snack—without even accounting for the pasta that will go along with it.
+Double up on your serving size and you'll be taking in nearly 200 calories, without even accounting for the pasta that will go along with it.
 Just go easy on how much you're using.

 Francesco Rinaldi Traditional Flavors Sweet & Tasty Tomato